 But….what about the messy grass clippings?

-Good mulching mowers will not leave behind large clumps of grass.
+the best mulching mower will not leave behind large clumps of grass.
 But if you find that you are still getting clumps, then you may need to mow more frequently.

 Ensuring the blades are kept sharp will also help the mower to cut each blade of grass into finer, almost powdered grassy goodness, preventing the big thick clippings that some old mowers shoot out.